uniquepurpose/scriptdump/README.md

 - TX rate
 - RX rate

-## grafana_geigercounter.sh & grafana_geigercounter_readserial.py
+## /geigercounter/
 Reads CPM and uSievert values from <a href="http://mightyohm.com/blog/products/geiger-counter/">Mightyohm Geigercounter</a>.
-Depends on grafana_geigercounter_readserial.py.
-Needs python and python-serial packages installed.
+Needs python3 package and pyserial from pip installed.

 ## grafana_apc.sh
 Reads data with apcaccess and sends it to InfluxDB.